 It is that time of the year again, and this luscious Homemade Eggnog Recipe comes together quickly in just a few easy steps and tastes much better than store-bought.
 We enjoy ours topped with a little whipped cream and a pinch of cinnamon.
 For entertaining, we make two batches, one alcohol-free and the other spiked with a little bit of brandy or rum.
+We love to serve this for Christmas Eve dinner and at our holiday parties.

-What is eggnog?
+What is Eggnog?

 Eggnog is a creamy milky custard dairy beverage lightly seasoned with nutmeg and sometimes other spices.
 It is traditionally served around the holiday season chilled and sometimes spiked with a bit of rum, whiskey, bourbon, or brandy.